yuriigouveia2/song-recomendation-api/README.md

  - SpotifyWeb Api: Api used to get a playlist based on the city temperature returned from Open Weather Api.

  ### Log Microservice
- - LoggingRequestMiddleware: custom middleware create for logging all the requests on a separeted database.
+ - LoggingRequestMiddleware: custom middleware created for logging all the requests on a separeted database.